British PM Johnson says prepared to take Brexit talks down to last minute

 Johnson has come under criticism from lawmakers who want a no-deal Brexit stopped under any circumstances but on Monday sidestepped repeated questions from reporters on what he would do if parliament tried to delay or block a no-deal Brexit.

+Johnson and his allies say that the bid to rule out no-deal undermines Britain’s hand in negotiations with the EU.
+Earlier a British official said EU leaders should pay no heed to British lawmakers who say they can stop Brexit.

+The prime minister declined to say if he would suspend parliament to force Brexit through, saying only that lawmakers had a duty to deliver Brexit.

-Johnson said that the British people were tired of Brexit being on the front pages of newspapers and that Brexit had to be implemented on Oct.
-31.
+He said that the British people were tired of Brexit being on the front pages of newspapers and that Brexit had to be implemented on Oct.
+31, adding that allies saw Brexit as an old argument and an “encumbrance”.

 “I think that it’s the job of everybody in parliament to get this thing done, I think it’s what the people want.
 I also think by the way it’s what our friends and partners on the other side of the Channel want,” Johnson said.